-About Hang Lung Group
+About Hang Lung Properties

-Headquartered in Hong Kong, Hang Lung Group, through its subsidiary Hang Lung Properties develops and manages a diversified portfolio of world-class properties in Hong Kong and the nine Mainland cities of Shanghai, Shenyang, Jinan, Wuxi, Tianjin, Dalian, Kunming, Wuhan and Hangzhou.
+Headquartered in Hong Kong, Hang Lung Properties develops and manages a diversified portfolio of worldclass properties in Hong Kong and the nine Mainland cities of Shanghai, Shenyang, Jinan, Wuxi, Tianjin, Dalian, Kunming, Wuhan and Hangzhou.
 With its luxury positioning under the "66" brand, the Group's Mainland portfolio has established its leading position as the "Pulse of the City."
-Hang Lung Group is recognized for its growing leadership role in enhanced sustainability initiatives in real estate as it pursues sustainable growth by connecting customers and communities.
+Hang Lung Properties is recognized for its growing leadership role in enhanced sustainability initiatives in real estate as it pursues sustainable growth by connecting customers and communities.
 For details of our business performance and outlook, please refer to our 2022 Annual Report.

-Our Vision

-We create compelling spaces that enrich lives
+Our Vision We create compelling spaces that enrich lives